Social Justice Institute

 Focus Area 2: Social Inequality, Power and Privilege

 What is a fair distribution of resources?
 How do cultural practices, social relations, social structures and institutions reproduce, reduce or eliminate inequalities?
-What are the consequences of social inequality for health, development and well-being of individuals and communities?
+What are the consequences of social inequality for the health, development and well-being of individuals and communities?
 How are distributions and uses of power connected to social inequalities?

 |ETHS/WGST/FRCH/WLIT 335/435||Women in Developing Countries||3|